FREE & REDUCED MEALS PROGRAM

 All children in households receiving benefits from Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations, or, in some States, Temporary Assistance for Needy Families (TANF) can get free meals regardless of your income.

 Children can receive free meals if their household’s gross income is within the free limits on the

 Children can receive low cost meals if their household income is within the reduced price limits on the

 Do I need to fill out an application for each child?

-USDA Non-discrimination Statement
+USDA Non-Discrimination Statement

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-Office of the Assistant Secretary for Civil Rights
+U.S. Department of Agriculture Office of the Assistant Secretary for Civil Rights

 1400 Independence Avenue, SW